bxuecarnegie/transXpress-RAAP/README.md

 pip install tmhmm.py
 ~~~~

+6. Install
-6. Checkout the transXpress code into the folder in which you will be performing your assembly:
+7. Checkout the transXpress code into the folder in which you will be performing your assembly:
 ~~~~
 git clone https://github.com/transXpress/transXpress-snakemake.git .
 ~~~~